0xReki/0xreki.github.io/_posts/2019/2019-03-12-riichi-mahjong-clients-2019.md

 {:.mt-4}
 You cannot see the wall, but you can see dora indicator in the top left corner.
 Doras turn all golden.
-All information about the current deal is in the center.
+All information about the current deal is in the centre.
 I especially like the fact you can discard tiles using the keyboard.
 The default game rules are quick games.
 Although those can be changed.